 Figure 5.2: Graphical Notation for Classes

-As highlighted in Figure 5.2, a class is represented with a name compartment and an attributes compartment.
+As highlighted in Figure 5.2, a class is represented usually with a name compartment and an attributes compartment.
 It is recommended that the name compartment contains also the assigned lifecycle stereotypes.
+In case the object class is defined as a root of the containment tree (i.e., «RootElement» stereotype assigned), the «RootElement» stereotype properties shall be shown in a separate compartment inside the object class.
 The attributes compartment can be set in a diagram to not expose the attributes or to expose some or all of the attributes.

 In some diagrams the attributes are hidden to reduce clutter, in others only a subset of the attributes is exposed to focus attention on those attributes.
 It is also possible to hide the attribute compartment of a class in the class diagrams where a large number of classes need to be shown, as depicted in Figure 5.3.